vitorbeltrao/risk_assessment/README.md

 * **notebooks**: Inside this folder are the experimentation and prototyping notebooks for the entire project.
 Before creating all this current structure, we tested the project hypothesis with notebooks to verify its viability.

+* **tests**: Folder containing unit tests to verify that the API created to infer the machine learning model is returning the correct results.

 * **main.py file**: Main script in Python that runs all the components.
 All this managed by *MLflow* and *Hydra*.

 * **ml_api.py file**: Script that creates the necessary methods for creating the API with the *FastAPI* library.